Get the 4-1-1 on Asian Beauty Products

 An essence is a water-like product that is packed with nutrients for your face in an easily absorbable way.
 Essences help to restore balance to and improve the texture/tone of your face.
 The SK-II Facial Treatment Essence is a best-seller in Asia and is rich in vitamins, minerals and good-for-you acids.
 Its formula helps gently exfoliate the face and moderate the skin surface renewal cycle—so skin looks fresh, even and firm!

 You’ve probably seen these funny-looking face masks all over Instagram.
 Sheet masks are very popular in Asia because they truly pack your skin full of hydration—and quickly!
 These single-use masks are applied to the skin and left to rest for 10 minutes.
-After that, simply it peel off, dispose of it, and enjoy your party-ready face.
+After that, simply peel it off, dispose of it, and enjoy your party-ready face.
 The SK-II Facial Treatment Mask is a highly concentrated form of the essence.
 In fact, one mask contains the equivalent amount of active ingredient Pitera™ as one-quarter of the 2.5-oz. bottle of the Facial Treatment Essence!

 History behind ingredients